 Oh, to comprehend the value placed upon us by the Father, we are his unique treasure, the apple of his eye, lilies among thorns!

 The Bible teaches how the sins of Adam brought a curse on creation.
 Did you know according to Gen 3:18 that thorns are the result of man’s sin?
 I believe that before the fall the rose bush had no thorns.
 That is why I believe that the crown of thorns that my savior wore the day he willing went to the cross had such meaning, it showed that when he took the thorns, he was actually taking our curse!

 We are his lilies brought forth from the thorns!

-What if the song got it wrong?
 What if this passage actually teaches us that we are special to him and that he wore the thorns so we could be his rose?